JitenKumar/namaste-react/README.md

 Bundle of files
 Minify and compress the files
 Consistent hashing
-Code Splitting
+Code Splitting - Chunking of huge js files into smaller chunks Dynamic bundling of smaller applications
-Differential Bundling to support older browsers Diagnostign behind the scenes for error messages and optimization Also provides support for hosting on HTTPS instead of http Tree Shaking algorithm - remove unused code or functions if not used different DEV and PROD BUILD
+Differential Bundling to support older browsers Diagnosting behind the scenes for error messages and optimization Also provides support for hosting on HTTPS instead of http Tree Shaking algorithm - remove unused code or functions if not used different DEV and PROD BUILD